Singular cohomology from supersymmetric field theories: Introduction

 In Section \ref{sec:sacs} we define the category of \sacss.
 The category is a presheaf topos and we develop basic properties of the category from that perspective.
 The category has a distinguished supercommutative algebra object $\cO$.
 In Section \ref{sec:scommalg-in-sacs} we study the Picard category of invertible modules for $\cO$.
 This is important when studying twisted field theories in Section \ref{sec:twists}.

-In Sections \ref{sec:tiny} and \ref{sec:endos} we study the mapping space from the superpoint into a \sacs and show that under certain conditions the action of the endomorphisms of the superpoint on the mapping space produces a cdga structure.
+In Sections \ref{sec:tiny} and \ref{sec:endos} we study the mapping space from the superpoint into a \sacs~and show that under certain conditions the action of the endomorphisms of the superpoint on the mapping space produces a cdga structure.
 In Section \ref{sec:forms} we examine more closely the case where the \sacs~comes from a simplicial set $X$, we show that the ring of functions on this mapping \sacs~is precisely Sullivans rational differential forms on $X$, and that the endomorphisms of the superpoint reproduce the grading and differential on Sullivan's rational differential forms.

 Section \ref{sec:geometries} explores the structure induced by submonoids of the endomorphisms of the superpoint.
 These are called geometries.
 In Section \ref{sec:SQFT2} we define and study $0|1$-dimensional supersymmetric quantum field theories in the context of \sacss.
 In analogy to the smooth setting, we define a bordism (0-)category over an arbitrary \sacs~$X$.
 The bordisms in this case consist of finite disjoint unions of copies of the superpoint $\A^{0|1}$ and they are equipped with maps to the \sacs~$X$.
 For each geometry we describe the collection of $0|1$-dimensional supersymmetric quantum field theories over $X$ in terms of Sullivan's rational differential forms.
 In Section \ref{sec:twists} we define twisted field theories and describe the twisted field theories in terms of rational differential forms.
 Various natural notions of concordance are defined in Section \ref{sec:concordance} and we show that they are all equivalent.
 This gives the main theorem.
+In Section~\ref{sec:cohomology} we describe a variant which recovers the Cartan-Miller theory of divided power differential forms over an arbitrary (possibly non-rational) ring.